amhamid/clone-detection/README.md

 clone-detection
 ===============

-Semantic code clone type-3 detection (using the CodeSurfer API) for C programs.
+Semantic code clone type-3 detection (using the CodeSurfer API) for C and C++ programs.

 Abstract
 ========